QuickRoll/Dusk/rules/Outline of Thoughts.md

 - [ ] bloodied and shocked -1d
 - [ ] actions additions: pushing, assisting
 - [ ] shocked shouldn't be endlessly stackable though, otherwise I could have used the old stuff
 - [ ]  maybe give limited shock and afterwards start marking actions?
 No, shock and marks shouldn't intersect.
-Just give harsher consequences after shock limit is reached
+Just give harsher consequences after shock limit is reached.
+But what if we let it intersect.
+What about resisting when the consequence is only shock?
+That would mark 1 action instead of multiple.
+Making resisting entirely useless.